The Children of the Wind

 The Children of the Wind is a novel by Geraldine Harris published in 1982.

 Plot summary

-The Children of the Wind is a novel in which there is a quest for seven keys of seven sorcerers.
+The Children of the Wind is a novel in which there is a quest for seven keys for each of seven sorcerers.

 Reception

 Dave Langford reviewed The Children of the Wind for White Dwarf #58, and stated that "Harris is reasonably – though not wildly – inventive, and puts real effort into making her characters humanly flawed and changeable."